pfitzer/jGrunt/README.md

 npm install
 ```

-All the files for the component are located in the directory named `component`, this is where all your developemnt happens.
+All the files for the component are located in the directory named `component`, this is where all your development happens.

 To create a zipped file for your component run the command below.